CPSD is an affordable, community-based mental health clinic.

-We offer outpatient services to members of the VCU and Central Virginia communities.
+We offer outpatient services to members of the VCU and central Virginia communities.
 Services are available to individuals of all backgrounds and a wide range of ages — from preschoolers to seniors — and couples and families of all types.
-Consistent with VCU’s non-discrimination policy, the CPSD welcomes individuals of every race, national origin, religion, and sexual orientation.
+Consistent with VCU’s non-discrimination policy, the CPSD welcomes individuals of every race, national origin, religion and sexual orientation.

 At the CPSD, you can expect individualized, high-quality care at an affordable cost.
 Get a full description of our services.

 Review the welcome message from Nicole Fischer, Ph.D., ABPP, and director of the CPSD.

 CPSD offers one specialty clinic to our clients.